yosh-401-advanced-javascript/seattle-javascript-401d31/curriculum/42-oauth-continued/LAB.md

 * **src/style/_layout.scss** -- layout styles

 #### Feature Tasks

 #### backend
 * no new backend routes

 #### frontend
 * create a token reducer for managing your token
-* create an auth acicons file for making signup and login requests, storing, and clearing the token in the app state.
+* create an auth actions file for making signup and login requests, storing, and clearing the token in the app state.
   * remember to remove the cookie when the token is removed from the app state
 * create at least the folowing two routes
   * `/landing` - display a login with google anchor